cweibel/blog/blogs/juno_static_ip_patch.md

 # OpenStack Juno Static IP Patch

-There is a bug in Mirantis/OpenStack Juno which prevents BOSH from assigning static IPs.
-This can be quite an issue when trying to install Cloud Foundry.
+There is a (bug)[https://review.openstack.org/#/c/149905/2/nova/network/neutronv2/api.py] in OpenStack Juno which prevents BOSH from assigning static IPs.
+This can be quite an issue when trying to install Cloud Foundry on (OpenStack)[https://github.com/cloudfoundry-community/terraform-openstack-cf-install].

 There is a very simple fix: